What Is Community College?

 Online classes at a community college can offer benefits such as convenience and affordability, according to some experts.

 Do Community Colleges Offer Evening or Weekend Classes to Cater to Students Who Work Full Time?

-Yes.
+Yes, working students can take night or weekend classes.
 However, many community colleges offer limited numbers of evening and weekend classes, so students who need flexibility may have to take online courses instead, Smith Jaggars wrote in an email.

 What's the Profile of an Average Community College Student?

 The average age of a community college student is 28, according to the American Association of Community Colleges.
 About two-thirds of community college students attend school part time.
 Most students work either part or full time.